shinsoj/techart/optimization/optimization.md

 > There are a few platforms that always use a specific type of compression, such as HEVAG for the PS Vita, XMA for XBox One, and AAC for WebGL. (quoted from Unity 2017 Game Optimization book)

-* Reduce the amount of the audio clips playing simulatinously to reduce the CPU load/
+* Reduce the amount of the audio clips playing simulatinously to reduce the CPU load
 * Force audio to mono if there's no need in stereo effect
 * Resample to lower frequencies